burjorjee/speedyGApy/README.md

 speedyGApy
 ==========

-A numpy + matplotlib based port of [speedyGA](http://www.mathworks.com/matlabcentral/fileexchange/15164) to Python.

-speedyGA.py is a fast, extensible, single-file, barebones, vectorized genetic algorithm with uniform crossover, sigma scaling, and stochastic universal sampling.
+SpeedyGApy is a fast, extensible, single-file, barebones, vectorized genetic algorithm with uniform crossover, sigma scaling, and stochastic universal sampling.

-When run from the command line, speedyGA.py reproduces the experiments that form the basis for the [Hyperclimbing Hypothesis](http://s3.amazonaws.com/burjorjee/www/hyperclimbing_hypothesis_2013.pdf)---a new explanation for adaptation in genetic algorithms with uniform crossover.
+SpeedyGApy contains two sample fitness functions that serve as examples and also allow users to reproduce the experiments that form the basis for the [Hyperclimbing Hypothesis](http://s3.amazonaws.com/burjorjee/www/hyperclimbing_hypothesis_2013.pdf)---a new explanation for adaptation in genetic algorithms with uniform crossover.

 + The function `seapEvolve()` uses the the 4-Bit Stochastic Effective Attribute Parity problem discussed [here](http://blog.hackingevolution.net/2013/01/20/foga-2013-slides/) and [here](http://blog.hackingevolution.net/2009/06/29/red-dots-blue-dots/), and the visualization capabilities of matplotlib to showcase a computational efficiency of the genetic algorithm.
 Check for yourself that varying the length of the chromosomes does not affect the expected number of fitness evaluations required for the red dots, marking the locations of the 4 effective attributes, to diverge.
 Changing the effective attributes, i.e. varying the location of the red dots, also has no effect on the expected time-to-divergence.

-+ The function `staircaseFunctionEvolve()` provides proof of concept that a genetic algorithm is capable of using the computational power showcased by `seapEvolve()` to implement a global optimization heuristic called [hyperclimbing](http://s3.amazonaws.com/burjorjee/www/hyperclimbing_hypothesis_2013.pdf)
++ The function `staircaseFunctionEvolve()` provides proof of concept that a genetic algorithm is capable of using the computational power showcased by `seapEvolve()` to implement a global optimization heuristic called [Hyperclimbing](http://s3.amazonaws.com/burjorjee/www/hyperclimbing_hypothesis_2013.pdf)

+SpeedyGApy is a port of the original [SpeedyGA](http://www.mathworks.com/matlabcentral/fileexchange/15164) from Matlab to Python.
 SpeedyGApy depends on the Python packages numpy and matplotlib, which can typically be installed by executing

     easy_install numpy
     easy_install matplotlib

-On POSIX systems, you may be required to run `easy_install` as a superuser
+On POSIX systems, you may be required to run `easy_install` as a superuser.

 SpeedyGA Usage Instructions: